 Did these letters actually exist?
 This is not obvious to me, and the evidence is only third- and fourth-hand.
 But even if they did exist, we have only Otto Goldschmidt’s alleged word, at several removes over 126 years, to say that the letters contained statements of passion by Mendelssohn to Lind.
 They may have been shopping lists, for all we know with certainty.
 Even though the various intermediaries in this fantastical story may have been lawyers of integrity, and fine, upstanding men (as Biddlecombe seeks to show), who knows what Goldschmidt’s motivations may have been, whether in 1887 or later.
 All here is hearsay, and hearsay repeated after long intervals of time, and buried in obscure documents not open to our inspection.
 No court would accept such ramshackle, hearsay evidence for the claims made in this paper.
-And it is hard to believe that George Biddlecombe does not realize this, for why else would he resort to a discussion of other sources (eg, third-party letters, memoirs) to buttress his claim of an affair?
+And perhaps George Biddlecombe also realizes this, since he includes a discussion of other sources (eg, third-party letters, memoirs) to buttress the claim of an affair.
 But these other sources, too, are less than compelling.
 A hill of beans is what they don’t add up to.

 What a shame that this paper traduces the reputations of two people, both long dead, on such flimsy grounds.
 What a shame that others rush to endorse its argument.
 The problem is both too much imagination and too little.
 An affair is imagined when the evidence – the firm, uncontestable, irrefutable evidence – does not support any such claim.
 At the same time, there is a failure to imagine that two people can have a deep, intense friendship without also being lovers.

 George Biddlecombe : Secret letters and a missing memorandum: New light on the personal relationship between Felix Mendelssohn and Jenny Lind.
 Journal of the Royal Musical Association, 138 (1): 47-83.